NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 2/Lab 2.md

 ### Task 2: Upload your own data

-In this step, we will be using Porche's owner manual for Taycan, Panamera, and Cayenne models.
+In this step, we will be using Porche's owner manual for the Taycan, Panamera, and Cayenne models.

 1. Fill the following details in **Select or add data source** and click on **Next** **(7)**.